llambiel/letsecureme/post.md

 ## Let's Encrypt setup, SSL certificates and Nginx HTTPS config

 Go for Let's Encrypt.
-As per [the official documnetation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), you need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launch `letsencrypt-auto`:
+As per [the official documentation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), you need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launch `letsencrypt-auto`:

     sudo apt-get install -y git
     sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
     /opt/letsencrypt/letsencrypt-auto

 Note that as said in the beginning, the setup script will install all the required dependencies automatically.
-Although convenient, this implies that you loose some control of what is installed on your machine.
+Although convenient, this implies that you lose some control of what is installed on your machine.

 You can now request a certificate for your domain.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms: